Bengal suffered losses of Rs 1 lakh crore due to Amphan: Mamata Banerjee

 Kolkata, May 22: Chief Minister Mamata Banerjee on Friday said that West Bengal has suffered losses to the tune of Rs 1 lakh crore due to cyclone Amphan that has devastated the state.

 After conducting an aerial survey of some of the affected areas and attending a review meeting along with Prime Minister Narendra Modi in Basirhat, she said that there is a need to work together at this hour of crisis.
-Banerjee said she has briefed the prime minister in detail about the post-cyclone situation in the state.
+Banerjee said she has briefed the Prime Minister in detail about the post-cyclone situation in the state.

+Cyclone Amphan: PM Modi announces Rs 1,000 crore relief for West Bengal

 At least 77 people have been reported killed so far in the state due to the extremely severe cyclone.